-No soul knows what is hidden for it of that which will refresh the eyes: a reward for what they did.29 and situations are all of them symbolic in nature.
+In view of the above Iqbal at least appears to be right at least when, he says that the eschatological descriptions by the Our'an involving references to the so-called physical objects and situations are all of them symbolic in nature.
 In this he was not alone.
-It were the Mu'tazilites we know who for the first time regularly resorted to this mode of interpretation.
+It were the Mu'tazilites, we know, who for the first time regularly resorted to this mode of interpretation.
 However, if such an interpretation seeks to completely transform the character of existence from physical to mental, that would be going too far.
 Comparatively less resistant hypothesis would be to say that it may possibly be 'physical' but in the sense that suits the requirements of its incumbents.
 Obliquely speaking, Iqbal seems to accept this latter hypothesis because "ego as an individual", he says, "is inconceivable without some kind of local reference or empirical background".
 32 After all it is the human ego himself for whom heaven and hell have been prepared.
-Maulana Saeed Ahmad Akbarabadi who, by and large, is sympathetic to Allama Iqbal's concept of immortality, had to say that where the Allama wrote that 'heaven and hell are states not localities' he should have added the word 'only' at the end.
-"It is not at all impossible", the maulana said, that if he had revised his Lectures he would have actually done so."
+Mawlana Saeed Ahmad Akbarabadi who, by and large, is sympathetic to Allama Iqbal's concept of immortality, had to say that where the Allama wrote that 'heaven and hell are states not localities' he should have added the word 'only' at the end.
+"It is not at all impossible", the mawlana said, that if he had revised his Lectures he would have actually done so."
 33